Symmetric orthogonalization and probabilistic weights in resource quantification: Conclusion

 Future work can extend these techniques to higher-dimensional systems, explore applications in quantum information protocols, and further clarify the role of orthogonalization in QRTs \cite{Chitambar19, Regula19, Kuroiwa20, Torun23Review, Gour24}.
-Several promising directions include using Löwdin weights to study transformations or distillation of superposition states \cite{Torun21}, noting that they remain well-defined even when Chirgwin-Coulson weights \cite{Chirgwin50} exceed 1 or become negative; exploring alternative descriptions of superposition in non-orthogonal bases, such as biorthogonal resource theory perspective \cite{Pusuluk24} or other generalized frameworks, which could deepen understanding of coherence in complex quantum systems; and applying these techniques to higher-dimensional or continuous-variable systems to fully realize the potential of the Löwdin approach, making the study of superposition more practical and broadly applicable.
+Promising directions include utilizing the non-negativity of Löwdin weights to study the distillation of superposition states \cite{Torun21}; exploring alternative descriptions of superposition such as the biorthogonal resource theory perspective \cite{Pusuluk24} to deepen the understanding of coherence in complex systems; and applying these techniques to continuous-variable systems to fully realize the potential of the Löwdin approach in practical quantum metrology and computing tasks.